 - Wearing orthotics (shoe inserts)

 If these preliminary treatments don't work, the doctor may advise the wearing of splints during the night or the administration of corticosteroid injections directly into the site.
 While most patients find relief within several days or weeks, some will not experience complete recovery for many months.
-If recovery doesn't occur after 6 to 12 months, surgical intervention may be necessary.
+If recovery doesn't occur after 6-12 months, surgical intervention may be necessary.